yichengsong318/rightflow/README.md

   We have built a simple NodeJs server in order to render the app in production.

 ### Deployment
   We use open source Docker (https://docs.docker.com/get-started/) for app deployment.
   We have CI/CD triggable from our Jenkins internal Jenkins.
   We have Docker Swarm (https://docs.docker.com/engine/swarm/) installed inside our servers.
+  We use Git flow (https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) convention four development
+  The deploy branch is ***master***

+## CDe, CI/CD
+  1. Create new feature from ***master***, `git checkout master && checkout -b feature/new_feature`
+  2. Create pull request from feature branch to master (on bitbucket on local git)
+  3. Merge PR to master
+  4. Access Jenkins online
+  5. Run Jenkins (RightFlow web) from jenkins

 ## Available Scripts